Cypher-Bruce/SUSTech-CS-Course/README.md

 | **CS329** | **Machine Learning (H)** | 2024 Fall | Qi Hao | 95 |
 | **CS334** | **Operating System (H)** | 2024 Fall | Yinqian Zhang | 99 |
 | **MA212** | **Probability and Statistics** | 2023 Fall | Yiwei Zhang | 98 |

+## Contribution

+If you find any mistake or want to add more info, you are always welcomed to open an [issue](https://github.com/Cypher-Bruce/SUSTech-CS-Course/issues/new) in this repo.